rundmsteve/tricky-solutions/README.md

 # tricky-solutions
-One man's trip into the world of Computer Science.
-This repo is for projects I build for fun and assigned apps.
+One man's trip into the world of self-hosting and home-labbing.
+This repo is for projects I build for fun.

 /*

 About Me:

-I'm a Canadian Computer Science Student and I made this repo to post solutions from my coursework and my hobbies.
+I'm a Canadian home-labber and I made this repo to post solutions from my hobbies.

-Interested in these types of solutions at the moment:
+Interested in these types of projects at the moment:

-  1) Visual C# Applications
+  1) Self-hosting services

-  2) Windows IoT Core Applications
+  2) Docker && Portainer

-  3) Python Apps for RPi3
+  3) Raspberry pi stuff

-  4) Automotive Monitor & Control Modules
+  4) Web Design

 Check out my files and help improve my solutions, or borrow my code if it helps you.